 So here is the recommendation:

-1. The device should have an ecn.purdue.edu name associated with its IP address, or it will be slow or troublesome sending e-mail.
+1. The device should be added to the access list on one of our servers (harbor) and have an ecn.purdue.edu name associated with its IP address, or it will be slow or troublesome sending e-mail.
 To allocate a hostname, send a request to the ECN software staff.

 2a.
-If the device can be programmed with a host name, the device should set the e-mail relay host to:
+If the device can be set to use a host name for the SMTP server, the device should be set to:

 Do not use the host name smtp.ecn.purdue.edu - smtp.ecn.purdue.edu requires authentication always.
 Also, do not use the specific e-mail relay hosts named mxnn.ecn.purdue.edu (such as mx01, mx02, etc.) as they translate into a single IP address and become a single point of failure.